marian-code/wikipedia-music-tags/code_changelog.md

 - 0.8a0
   - better modularity for GUI one superclass is a bad idea, we have to limit interactions and side effects to minimum.
-The namespace of the GUI class is gigantic and poluted with names inimportant to whole object.
+The namespace of the GUI class is gigantic and poluted with names unimportant to whole object.
   - implement undo/redo https://www.informit.com/articles/article.aspx?p=1187104
-  - fix travis CI system setup
 - 0.xb0
   - parallel freezing should implement locks on some resources, otherwise processes colide
-  - fix a problem with google images download https://github.com/hardikvasa/google-images-download/issues/302 until then add a warning if no coverart could be downloaded
   - make proper progressbar indicators
   - fix gui scaling and elements moving around
   - convert constants to re patterns for better matching and use more re for better extraction